 Knowledge of vocabulary seriously influences the knowledge of the foreign language in general.
 The more words a person knows the more secure he/she feels himself/herself, the more willing he/she is to communicate.

-How to memorise new words?
+How to memorize new words?
 How to make it easier for the students to perceive new words and to keep them in mind for a long time?

-The teacher can try to help his/her students to define their styles of perception and to facilitate them to memorise new foreign words using the techniques most appropriate for their learning styles.
+The teacher can try to help his/her students to define their styles of perception and to facilitate them to memorize new foreign words using the techniques most appropriate for their learning styles.

 This style suggests that students turn the words into pictures as they have a great visual memory.
 35% of students have such style.

 This style suggests that students perceive the world through sounds of voice, its tone, and timbre.
 25% of students possess this style.